-Fig. 4.
+Fig. 3.
 Outline of mapping-shifts.
 The new packet is inserted into the corresponding buffer slot, and the mapping is shifted accordingly.
 Cyan packets are packets that are either in $A_2 \cup (O \cap G)$, or packets in A_1 that are no longer alive.
 White packets are live A_1 packets, which might be affected by changes in the mappings.
 In both examples L=3.

-Fig. 6.
+Fig. 5.
 An example of a mapping which is 6-prefix-full and sequential.
 Cyan packets are packets that are either in $A_2 \cup (O \cap G)$ or A_1 packets that are no longer alive.
 Mapped white packets are in A_1 .
-In the example above, L=5 packets are mapped to p_1 .
+In the example above, L=5.